CineMagic (SiriusXM)

-CineMagic, currently branded as Cinemagic, is an Internet-only channel on Sirius XM radio, accessible via computers and mobile devices.
-Prior to July 1, 2011, the channel was not Internet-exclusive; it had its own XM satellite radio bandwidth in addition to the online channel.
-It is devoted to film scores, and originally also featured source music and dialogue from movie soundtracks.
-Dave Ziemer was the channel's founder, and its programming director from February 2001 to February 14, 2013, when he was laid off.
-Chris Panico served as Cinemagic's music director from November 2004 to November 2008, at which point he was laid off.
-Paul Bachmann is the channel's current host, though Cinemagic is mostly automated now due to its Internet-only status.
+CineMagic is an Internet-only channel on Sirius XM radio, accessible via computers and mobile devices.
+Before July 1, 2011, the channel had its own XM satellite radio bandwidth in addition to the online channel.
+It is devoted to film scores, source music, and dialogue from movie soundtracks.
+Dave Ziemer was the channel's founder and its programming director from February 2001 to February 14, 2013, when he was laid off.
+Chris Panico served as CineMagic' s music director from November 2004 to November 2008, when he was laid off.
+Paul Bachmann is the channel's current host.

 Programming summary

 Sirius XM once described the channel as follows:

-Cinemagic captures the movie experience via score music, soundtracks and film clips.
+CineMagic captures the movie experience via score music, soundtracks and film clips.
 It's also a destination for movie news and information, plus interviews with stars and directors.